azcpavel/ArduinoJson/_faqs/the-first-parsing-succeeds-why-do-the-next-ones-fail.md

     }
 }
 ```

-Only the first call to `parseObject()` will succeed because after that call, `json` will be altered and not be valid JSON anymore.

 The solution is simply to parse the input only once, or get a fresh input at each iteration: